Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of identification disclosure risks

 The assumption about what the intruder knows (the ``Known by intruder" column in Tables \ref{tab:ReiterMitra2009}, \ref{tab:DrechslerHu2018}, \ref{tab:DrechslerReiter2010}) when performing matching can be arbitrary, and the calculated identification disclosure risks can be very sensitive to the assumption.
 To the best of our knowledge, no work on the sensitivity of identification disclosure risks to the intruder's knowledge assumption has been done, which is an important future work path.

 Another important future work direction is matching with synthesized continuous attributes.
 As discussed in Section \ref{identificationrisk:keysteps:2}, matching numerical components of $\mathbf{Z}^{A_s}$ within some acceptable distance is preferred to exact matching.
-For example, if the continuous income attribute is synthesized, the intruder can declare a match if the synthesized income of a record is within the radius of an absolute value (e.g. \$10,000) from the original income value, or within the radius of a relative value (e.g. 20\% of the original income value).
+For example, if the continuous income attribute is synthesized, the intruder can declare a match if the synthesized income of a record is within some distance of an absolute value (e.g. \$10,000) from its original income value, or within some distance of a relative value (e.g. 20\% of the original income value) from its original income value.
 How to select the radius most likely depends on the statistical agency's threshold of what is considered as acceptable risks.
-Further research on the radius selection and evaluation of effects of the radius selection is needed to provide guidelines to data disseminators.
+Further research on the distance selection and evaluation of effects of the distance selection is needed to provide guidelines to data disseminators.

 We primarily focus on estimating identification disclosure risks for synthetic data in this paper.
-However, the Duncan-Lambert framework developed in \citet{Reiter2005risk} can be applied to masked data undergone SDL techniques (e.g. data swapping, adding random noise, and micro-aggregation).
+However, the Duncan-Lambert framework developed in \citet{Reiter2005risk} can be applied to masked data that have been subjected to SDL techniques (e.g. data swapping, adding random noise, and micro-aggregation).
 Interested readers can refer to the general framework of \citet{Reiter2005risk} for further details of the estimation process and examples with SDL techniques.